WELCOME TO OUR 2019 – 2020 TRY-OUTS PAGE

 Click Here to listen to the try-out music

 The full routine videos, posted below, are helpful guidelines as to how our try-out routine process goes.
 You do NOT have to follow the exact tumbling passes in each routine video.
 Please read the level appropriate tumbling examples on our Routine Breakdown document.
+The routine examples below show last year’s dance, be sure to learn this year’s dance using the videos above!

 Click Here for Level 1 Try-Out Routine Example